Robert Woods Player Prop Bets for NFL Week 7 | Los Angeles vs. Detroit 10/24/2021

 Matchup vs. Detroit

-- Woods put up 67 receiving yards in his one career matchup against the Lions, 1.5 more than his over/under in Sunday's game.
+- Woods racked up 67 receiving yards in his only career matchup against the Lions, 2.5 more than his over/under in Sunday's game.

-- Woods caught a touchdown pass in that contest against the Lions.
+- Woods caught a touchdown pass in that game against the Lions.

 - Note: Woods' stats vs. Lions date back to 2016.